I enjoy writing about politics, economics, foreign policy, and culture.

 Public sentiment would likely have shifted to Sanders, placing Team Clinton and its supportive superdelegates in the agonizing position of trying to convince a skeptical electorate that the moderate former First Lady, despite her legal woes, was still the better general election candidate.
 Even if gobs of superdelegates quickly and quietly defected to Sanders, giving him the nomination, it is likely that Team Clinton would have put up a fight.
 Just as pro-Sanders progressives were outraged by Clinton's nomination, centrist Democrats would have been similarly outraged by Sanders' nomination.

 Clearly, Comey could have destroyed Hillary Clinton on July 5 by recommending to indict.
 However, he did not do so.
 This provides ample evidence that he never sought to harm Clinton's candidacy.

 So why the big brouhaha less than two weeks before Election Day?
-Well, think about how it would look months or years later, after Hillary Clinton was in the Oval Office, when someone reported that the FBI had found additional Clinton e-mails on Anthony Weiner's laptop...but had kept quiet about it?
-Republicans would instantly accuse the FBI of a cover-up and insist that James Comey was in Clinton's pocket.
+Well, think about how it would look months or years later, after Hillary Clinton was in the Oval Office, when someone reported that the FBI had found additional Clinton e-mails on Anthony Weiner's laptop but had kept quiet about it.
+Republicans would have accused the FBI of a cover-up and insisted that James Comey was in Clinton's pocket.
 Coming on the heels of Attorney General Loretta Lynch's incredibly stupid chat with Bill Clinton in Phoenix, Comey's refusal to publicly report the FBI's findings would be downright condemned as corruption.